matthew-d-murphy/resumes/current-resume.md

 * Demonstrated time-management, work ethic, and ability to perform under pressure.
 * Modeled positive attitude and flexibility.
-* Provided mentoring in soft skills including communication, problem-solving, and self-confidence.
+* Mentored in soft skills such as communication, problem-solving, and self-confidence.
-* Watched my baby grow into a sweet, beautiful, energetic little girl.
+* Major responsibilities included going to the park, building block towers, playing in puddles, reading aloud, and providing hugs.